alfredoC10/re-former/README.md

 # Re-former

 ## About
 This is the third project from the Ruby on Rails module of the Microverse program.
 It is based on The Odin Project's Bare Metal Forms and Helpers.
-The goal is to implement the Rails form tags along with the Rails helpers in the construction of a user's login form.
+The goal is to implement the Rails form tags along with the Rails helpers in the construction of a user's sign in form.
 Following the guidelines to set up a basic Ruby on Rails app allowed me to carry out this work

 ## Built with
 - Ruby